 With option (1), our plugin will create a random access URL slug.
 You can create unlimited access links for each page or post.

 With option (2), you are able to customize your access links to anything you’d like so that they will look more legitimate and meaningful.

 What is more, you can automatically expiry these links by limiting the clicks or setting the expiry date.

 Change Access Link Prefix

-By default, your access links look something like http://ymeser.com/email-marketing/privatepup/custom-slug (in which “privatepup” is prefix).
-You can change this prefix on your demand under our plugin’s settings page.
+By default, your access links will look something like this http://pda.com/privatepup/custom-slug (“privatepup” is the prefix).
+You can change this prefix on demand under our plugin’s settings page.

 Please note that a valid prefix contains lowercase English letters (a-z), numbers (0-9), dash (-) and underscore (_) only.

 You can use